Tan Son Nhat International Airport: Terminal 3 (T3 Domestic)

 A new passenger terminal for the airport broke ground on 24 December 2022.
 The new terminal includes 27 gates (13 jetbridges and 14 remote gates) for an annual handling capacity of 20 million passengers.
 The terminal building has a total floor area of 112500 sqm, and is connected with new 130000 sqm non-aviation services and parking complex by footbridges.
 The project has a budget of 10,986 billion VND (US$467.6 million) and was projected to be completed by the end of 2024, but opened in April 2025.
 The terminal will serve domestic flights to support the current domestic terminal.
-On 16 April 2025, the first commercial flight from Terminal 3 was operated by Vietnam Airlines, and began trial operations on 17 April.
+On 16 April 2025, the first commercial flight from Terminal 3 was operated by Vietnam Airlines, and began trial operations on 17 April and formal operations on 30 April.
 In August 2025, Pacific Airlines, VASCO, Bamboo Airways, and Vietravel Airlines moved their domestic operations to Terminal 3.

 Cargo terminal

 Tan Son Nhat Airport currently has three cargo terminals.
 Two of them (Air Freight Terminal 1 and 2) are operated by Tan Son Nhat Cargo Services (TCS) and the other one is operated by Saigon Cargo Services Corporation (SCSC).
 These facilities have a handling capacity of 700,000 tonnes of cargo per year combined.

 TCS's Air Freight Terminal 1 was the first cargo terminal at the airport.
 It was inaugurated on 1 January 1997.
 In May 2012, Air Freight Terminal 2 was opened after 20 months of construction.
 The latter was built at a cost of $15 million and covers an area of 13700 sqm.

 The Prime Minister of Vietnam, by Decision 1646/TTg-NN, has approved the addition of 40 ha of the adjacent area to extend the apron and to build a cargo terminal to handle the rapid increase of passenger (expected to reach 17 million in 2010, compared to 7 million and 8.5 million in 2005 and 2006 respectively) and cargo volume at the airport.

 The SCSC cargo terminal was constructed from March 2009 to December 2010 at a cost of $50 million.
 The cargo handling area consists of a 26670 sqm cargo terminal, 52421 sqm of apron area, and 64000 sqm of warehouse and other facilities.